 Tokusa is the name of a plant and refers to a pattern of vertical stripes.
 It has been loved since the Edo period (1603-1868) as a symbol of good luck to wish for growth and prosperity because of its straight growth.

-Suitable for rice bowl recipes using about 1.5 cups (1.5 gou) of rice.
-This size could be recognized as regular size in US.
+Suitable for rice bowl recipes using about 1 cups (1 gou) of rice.
+This size could be recognized as regular size for one serving in US.
 It can be used for various kinds of Donburi Rice such as Katsudon, Gyudon, Oyakodon, Kaisendon, etc.

 It is also suitable for noodles with soup, such as Udon and Soba.

-Hasami ware is widely known as a light, durable and easy-to-use tableware among Japanese tableware, and is indispensable pottery in both restaurants and homes.
+Hasami ware is widely known as a light, durable and easy-to-use tableware among Japanese tableware, and is indispensable stoneware in both restaurants and homes.